N1coc4colA/Mails/README.md

 Please note the fact that this is a beta, a project in development, some things can don't work as expected (...).
 If you want to help this project and improve it, open an issue and put as title "(DEIH-Ask) Development, Enhance, Improvement and Help".
 This project is under GPU 3.0 License, Like all the other projects I have.

+Project stopped for 3&⅝ weeks.

+App:
+Major problem: Can read email's body, but can't select which one.
+You can check your 'INBOX' by entering your account informations and select 'run test', you'll see headers, and senders, you'll cannot see the body (content).
+In the future, the app will remove the settings area to create a new one using titlebar's option button, and (not sure) save data in config file.

 ![alt tag](demo.png)

 ## Dependencies